 You can add any OpenAPI-compliant API as a service in TakeShape.
-The power of the OpenAPI service is that it allows TakeShape to read the specification of the API you're using, and generate a custom schema with every query and mutation you need, without any coding on your end.
+The OpenAPI service allows TakeShape to read the specification of the API you're using, and generate a custom schema with its queries and mutations.

 Connecting an OpenAPI service requires you to know the endpoint you're connecting to and any authentication requirements it has.